 The sale was held at Fort Worth Community Arts Center (the old Modern Art Museum).
-Recently relocated to DFW, we are eager to learn about the art of American west.
-We have also heard about the masculine character of Fort Worth, yet before the show, our knowledge about Fort Worth artists or Texan art in general was almost zero.
-A western art expert encouraged us not to hesitate to engage the sellers.
-Some of them are collectors, some are dealers and gallery owners; but they are all knowledgeable about the artworks they brought in.
+Recently relocated to DFW, we are eager to learn about the art of the American West.
+We have also heard about the masculine character of Fort Worth, yet before the show, our knowledge about Fort Worth artists or Texan art, in general, was almost zero.
+A Western art expert encouraged us not to hesitate to engage the sellers.
+Some of them are collectors, some are dealers and gallery owners, but they are all knowledgeable about the artworks they brought in.

-We first met Ken Jackson, the founder of the group who sought out to find common interests in local arts.
+We first met Ken Jackson, the founder of the group who sought to find common interests in local arts.
 “This is the 10th show.
 It’s such a nice place.
-The first one was 10 years ago, in my back yard.
+The first one was 10 years ago, in my backyard.
 It was 100 degrees out.
 You know, it was not great for…” There was a circle of collectors at that time who championed Fort Worth modernism.
 The group grew, with more collectors bringing in more diverse interests.
-Today, the sale showcases not only Fort Worth artists, but also national and regional artists and even early Texas Americana.
+Today, the sale showcases not only Fort Worth artists but also national and regional artists and even early Texas Americana.

-Larry told us that Dallas Museum of Art had a retrospective exhibition of Onderdonk two years ago.
+Larry told us that the Dallas Museum of Art had a retrospective exhibition of Onderdonk two years ago.
 The catalog “Field Of Texas Bluebonnets And Prickly P by Julian Onderdonk.
 Size 10.01 inches width by 8.00 inches height.
-High Quality Art Poster Print” can be found in Amazon.
-As if being afraid of us not aware of his importance, he added, “He was THE painter that invented the blue bonnet landscape.”
-For me, the subdued seascape has an unfailing appeal to those who know Northeast.
-As a landscape painter in Texas who did not choose cactus or rustic desert, the unique color of blue bonnets stretching out of morning fog makes up the lack of picturesqueness of the vast land.
-But in that small painting of Long Island Sound, he found a true vehicle of his artistic expression in the curvy seashore under looming cloud that shrouded ships dotting along the horizon.
-A recent sale at Heritage Auction testified the popularity of his signature blue bonnet series (while the other barbizon-looking painting merely fetched the minimum bid).
+High-Quality Art Poster Print” can be found on Amazon.
+As if being afraid of us not aware of his importance, he added, “He was THE painter that invented the bluebonnet landscape.”
+For me, the subdued seascape has an unfailing appeal to those who know the Northeast.
+As a landscape painter in Texas who did not choose cactus or rustic desert, the unique color of bluebonnets stretching out of morning fog makes up for the lack of picturesqueness of the vast land.
+But in that small painting of Long Island Sound, he found a true vehicle of his artistic expression in the curvy seashore under a looming cloud that shrouded ships dotting along the horizon.
+A recent sale at Heritage Auction testified to the popularity of his signature bluebonnet series (while the other Barbizon-looking painting merely fetched the minimum bid).
 But I would not hesitate to choose this Long Island Sound (had I had $12,500 to spend) even when a blue bonnet painting is available.
-Hopefully there are some Texan collectors there who would agree with me.
+Hopefully, there are some Texan collectors there who would agree with me.

-Royd Riddell brought some regional antiques maps and prints which attracted constant crowd.
+Royd Riddell brought some regional antiques maps and prints which attracted a constant crowd.
 He commented that Texan Americana slowly picked up interest in recent years.
-Roughly Texan Americana is lagging one century behind that in New England.
-A 1780 Philadelphia print, which is not that rare in the market, would surely got immediately attention in a show, but a 1900 Texas print may not, because collectors tend to use the same timeline to measure the collectibility, but he pointed out it is in fact very hard to find early prints of Texas, especially related to Dallas metro area.
+Roughly Texan Americana is lagging one century behind that New England.
+A 1780 Philadelphia print, which is not that rare in the market, would surely get immediate attention in a show, but a 1900 Texas print may not, because collectors tend to use the same timeline to measure the collectibility, but he pointed out it is in fact very hard to find early prints of Texas, especially related to Dallas metro area.

 Perhaps because of personal interests, we paid more attention to the small group of artworks from the 19th century.
-However, the trunk part of the sale brought in familiar western motifs from cattle drive to cow boys.
-The vibe of cowtown is evident in those energetic modern and contemporary works.
+However, the trunk part of the sale brought in familiar western motifs from cattle drives to cowboys.
+The vibe of Cowtown is evident in those energetic modern and contemporary works.
 In particular, we learned that there would be an exhibition featuring Fort Worth artist Josephine Mahaffey, right after the sale.
 (In fact, some of her works have been brought into the show by Mr. Boettigheimer. ) We are looking forward to learning more from the upcoming shows.